ravish-oo/opoch-toe-arc-agi-cl/docs/implementation_plan.md

 ---

-### 🔹 WO-M5.2 – Extend kernel to return diagnostics, not just grids
+### 🔹 WO-M5.2 – Extend kernel to return diagnostics, not just grids ✅ COMPLETE

 **Goal:** make `solve_arc_task` produce **diagnostics + outputs** in a way that is fail-closed and Pi-agent-friendly.